Contributing Code with Pull Requests

 It’s a good idea to keep an unaltered copy of the

-bugfix-2.0.x branch so you can keep it in sync with the main repository.
-Before you edit any code, make a copy of
+bugfix-2.0.x branch that you keep in sync with the main repository.
+Before editing any code you should make a copy of

 Make a new branch via Desktop by clicking this icon: